Khanshs/py-dictionary-CLI/README.md

 ```
 ## Notes

-- All dictionary data is stored in data.json.
+- All dictionary data is stored in `data.json`
 - This project is experimental, built mainly for learning and portfolio showcase.
+- Unknown words are logged for later review and can be added to the dictionary.

 ## Future Improvements